sedostheatre/sedos.co.uk/input/shows/2025-assassins.md

 ---
 title: Assassins
 year: "2025"
-authors: Music and Lyrics by STEPHEN SONDHEIM
+authors: Music and lyrics by STEPHEN SONDHEIM
 authors2: Book by JOHN WEIDMAN
 subtitle: The assassins who killed – or tried to kill – America’s presidents gather in one surreal, darkly comic musical to take their shot at infamy.